-A flash mob is an unrehearsed, spontaneous, contagious, and dispersed mass action.
-Flash mobs first emerged in 2003 as a form of participatory performance art, with groups of people using various online platforms to arrange to meet and perform some kind of playful activity in a public location.
+A flash mob is an unrehearsed, spontaneous mass action.
+They started as a form of participatory performance art, with groups of people using various online platforms to arrange to meet and perform some kind of playful activity in a public location.
 More recently, activists have begun to harness the political potential of flash mobs for organizing spontaneous mass actions on short notice.

 It's as simple as clapping your hands.

-Flash mobs have recently become a powerful tactic for political protest, particularly under repressive conditions.
-In the midst of a harsh crackdown on protests in Belarus in 2011, for instance, dissidents began organizing impromptu demonstrations by gathering in public spaces and clapping their hands in unison.
-The result was the bewildering sight of secret police brutally arresting people for the simple act of clapping their hands — a powerful challenge to an oppressive regime.
+Flash mobs have recently become a powerful tactic for political protest.
+In the midst of a harsh crackdown on protests in Belarus in 2011, for instance, dissidents began organising impromptu demonstrations by gathering in public spaces and clapping their hands in unison.

 Organise and then disperse.